glimpse-editor/getglimpse-web/content/posts/beta-testing-underway.md

 ## Another release schedule update
 Unfortunately we are going to miss our target of releasing in October 2019.
 We made that estimate before beta testing had started and also when our packaging efforts were still in their very early stages, so this was not unexpected.

 We know that will be disappointing to hear for many of you reading this, but as with any new free software project setbacks and "blockers" like this are to be expected.
-We apologize, but take solace in the fact that this project has only existed since Friday 5th July 2019, and the amount we have achieved in less than four months has been quite remarkable.
+We apologize, but also take solace in the fact that this project has only existed since Friday 5th July 2019.
+The amount we have achieved in less than four months has been quite remarkable!

-The Glimpse project would like to thank you for your continued support and patience with us.
+The Glimpse project would like to thank the community for your continued support and patience with us.
 We will provide an update some time in the middle of November 2019 to confirm if we will be formally releasing before the end of that month or in the first half of December 2019.

 ## Snap support stalled
 Unfortunately (when this blog post was publish) they had been no updates made to the related pull request for two weeks: https://github.com/glimpse-editor/Glimpse/pull/153